Home > Information > FAQ

 Health care workers who treat patients with COVID-19 are at higher risk and must consistently protect themselves with appropriate infection prevention and control procedures.

-However, many people with COVID-19 only experience mild symptoms such as mild coughing, and even barely suffer from any pain, which may occur in the early stages of the disease.
-Until now, experts are continuing to investigate to determine the transmission period or incubation period of COVID-19.
+Many people with Covid-19 only experience mild symptoms such as mild coughing, and even barely suffer from any pain, which may occur in the early stages of the disease.
+Until now, experts are continuing to investigate to determine the transmission period or incubation period of Covid-19.
 Make sure to keep yourself updated with current and accurate sources of information on the development of the disease.

-The test for coronavirus can only be done if there is a high probability that you have the disease.
+The test for coronavirus in Jakarta Government-owned health facilities can only be done if there is a high probability that you have the disease.

 For example if: